 So this is the backdrop.
 How should brands make themselves ready for all this fragmented, at times, experimental change?

 I’m a data analyst and Adobe Analytics expert, so my answer won’t surprise you.
 It’s this: we need to be able to measure change.
 We need to use data to help us understand the present and predict the future.
 With so much going on, we need to be able to tell the difference between fads and trends.
 We need to know what works and what doesn’t work.
-But most of all, we need to collect data up accurately from all the places our
+But most of all, we need to collect data up accurately from all the places our brands touch - or interact -with customers.

 I’ve been working with Adobe Analytics for many years now and – for me – it’s a data platform that’s big and flexible enough to absorb mind-blowing amounts of data from a huge range of sources.
-But like any other analytics program, it needs
+But like any other analytics program, it needs expert set-up.
+And it won’t produce reliable data unless clear tagging and tracking code strategies have also been developed, using standardising principles to enable comparison.

 Done right, I like to think of Adobe Analytics as a brand’s oracle – the wise one to be consulted.